rohit0110/medichain/README.md

 When doctor clicks on doc from list, get encrypted file and then decrypt client side?
 Whenever Upload button is clicked from patient side it should encrypt and put the file on IPFS Add Navbar
+Add document limit reached error add test for multiple users adding a doctor and checking list add conditions for not being able to add more doctors to a document if already at limit Delete Document

 // KEEP IN MIND WHILE BUILDING SMART CONTRACT
 Upload function for PDF